KoolChain/tradebot/doc/design.md

 How to address websocket 24h transition (risk of missing an order fulfil maybe?)
 This is a more generic problem in case of crash, some orders might be missed: should it only be checked at launch though?

 Handle 400 errors (such as 400 Client error -1021 "Timestamp for this request is outside of the recvWindow.").
 Probably retrying.

-Mark all constituants as done once their order is fulfilled.

-## Data model

-Order
-+ Client ID
-+ Creation time
-+ Direction (Buy / Sell)
-+ Pair
-+ Amount
-+ Fulfill times (can be composed of several trades...)
-+ Fulfill callback (the function that specifies the counter orders)
-+ Status (Sending, Confirmed, Cancelling, Fulfilled)
-+ Broker id (to match against Binance records)

-Only in DB?
-+ Constituants -> vector< pair<origin-order, amount> >
-+ Fulfill spread ->  vector< pair<counter-order, amount> >
-+ Fulfill taken-home (the amount taken out of the trade pool, into a wallet)
-+ Fulfill rate
-+ target rate (to be redeployed to the correct target rate in the live map of orders)

-Permanent storage:
-Orders active and inactive

-## Statistics

-* Partially filled orders
-* Fees

-Get stats for Day, Week, Month, Year, All:
-* Money taken-home
-* Money the could be re-invested
-* Rate window
-* Number of orders (Sell / Buy)
-  * Orders fullfilled
-  * Orders emitted
-  * Orders cancelled
-* Trade volume, in Doge and converted to $ and €
-* * Longest buy-sell chain
-* Backoff # and total time
-* Crash count